Gum Contouring and Reshaping

 If your teeth appear elongated or discolored, you could have too little gum tissue, a condition known as gum recession.
 Receding gums also expose the root of the teeth to harmful bacteria and plaque, leading to tooth decay and bone loss over the denuded root.
 While gum recession typically occurs on just a few teeth, it can also affect the whole mouth.

-Dr. Marlin will recommend a periodontist to perform the gum grafting procedure.
+Dr. Marlin or Dr. Talmazov will recommend a periodontist to perform the gum grafting procedure.

 Recovery From Gum Contouring and Reshaping